There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate understanding of the rationale for government intervention in a market economy and critically discuss the corresponding (dis)advantages; (2) demonstrate understanding of the broad implications of government policies in the main areas of public policy (education, healthcare, environment, poverty and inequality, and military); (3) articulate a range of policy options based on an understanding of welfare economics and the role of government in a market economy; and (4) demonstrate understanding of the most effective scientific methods to understand the roots of prevalent public policy concerns.

-- Indicative assessments in this unit are as follows: (1) homework questions; (2) written assignment; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignment; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)